DavidSRoy/sociable/README.md

 **How to Report a Bug**
 If a crash occurs while using the app downloaded from TestFlight, an alert may show asking to submit information to the developers.

-In the app details on TestFlight, you can report under Send Beta Feedback.
+In the app details on TestFlight, you can report under `Send Beta Feedback`.

 Since GitHub Issues is being used to track and report bugs under development, you can open a new issue there as well.